 Nettles work to cleanse the body, keeping things moving during healthy times, and moving illness and toxins out during sick times.
 Nettles really stimulate the lymph system while providing a hearty dose of many minerals the body needs, especially when it is ill.
 I have also found that it helps my daughter when she has digestive upset.

-This is another immune boosting herb that I use and love when Tiny needs some extra support.
+This is another immune boosting herb that I use and love.
 I specifically use it in tincture form although it makes a great tea or infusion.

 Oddly, I don’t use this all that much, at least not as a standalone herb.
-However, Echinacea has been used for ages to support and boost the immune system.
+However, Echinacea has been used as an immune boosting herb for centuries.

 Echinacea contains antimicrobial, antiviral, and immune stimulating compounds.
 It is well known for its ability to fight both bacterial and viral infections, particularly colds and flues.
 It is also known to increase production of white blood cells which is important as white blood cells are the ones that eat up foreign invaders like bacteria and viruses.